 I’ll be reviewing classical guitar string on this page.
 Please realize that I can only review strings I’ve tried out.
 If you know of a string company I’ve not listed let me know about it.

-Note: Strings are matter of preference and are also greatly affected by the guitar, player, and performance space.
+Note: Strings are matter of preference and are also affected by the guitar, player, and performance space.
 Therefore, these are generalizations at best!

 Review of Classical Guitar Strings:

 D’Addario Half Set with Hybrid Carbon G – I use these.
 Highly recommended.
 It’s great having the smooth warm nylong but a tighter sounding G string.
 The carbon G really cleans up the sound.
 I never loved Pro Arte strings until now.

 Savarez New Cristal – All nylon or with Alliance (carbon) G. I prefer the Cantiga basses.
 These are very legato and and smooth sounding string.
 I find that they are more clear and project better than most clear nylon strings.
 I use these when I want to sound musical and legato.
 Sometimes, especially for the first few days, the basses overpower the trebles but that evens out after some playing.
 The corum basses are fairly bright and clear.
 They have a new bass set called cantiga.
 I find the corums keep their clarity longer than most but don’t give the deep dark sound of D’Addario basses.
 Depends on your guitar as dark can also be muddy.